Adapting Public Spaces During Covid-19

 The Time Is Now

 Although shelter in place orders have ended for the most part, the health risk of the coronavirus is still very real.
 Summertime, when many people look for ways to get outside, is an important time to implement measures like the ones shared during the webinar to promote a safe environment for those who are walking, biking, dining, and supporting local businesses.

-At Urbë Studio, we’ve worked on tactical urbanism projects ranging from transforming parking lots into a new public space in the heart of Downtown Miami, to demonstrating how a multi-lane roadway can be narrowed to provide for protected bike lanes and safer pedestrian crossings.
+Fabian has experience on tactical urbanism projects ranging from transforming parking lots into a new public space in the heart of Downtown Miami, to demonstrating how a multi-lane roadway can be narrowed to provide for protected bike lanes and safer pedestrian crossing opportunities.
 This type of work is exciting and rewarding, as it provides us all the opportunity to be creative and respond to ever-changing circumstances to keep our communities moving forward as they respond to immediate needs, and also help envision the type of places they want to be.
 We would be happy to discuss ideas or challenges specific to your city related with tactical urbanism interventions or quick-build strategies, and invite you to reach out.

 Thank you to Broward MPO for having this collaborative conversation and to all of the panelists for their insights!
 You can learn more about Broward MPO’s Complete Streets program here.

 Tactical urbanism is not about achieving perfection; it’s about implementing impactful interventions that leverage short term action for long term change.